 Lavender is native to the Mediterranean region but can be easily grown in hot and dry parts of North America.
-It can grow year-round in places Southern California and the Southwest states, and many varieties tolerate humid climates like Southeast or the Midwest fairly well.
+It can grow year-round in places like Southern California and the Southwest states, and many varieties tolerate humid climates like the Southeast or the Midwest fairly well.

 How to Plant Lavender

-How to Care For Lavender
+How to Care for Lavender

 Mature lavender plants will tolerate drought relatively well, meaning you often don't need to water the plants unless you grow them indoors.
 Younger plants need more care to bloom their best.
 Make sure soil remains damp and is well-drained, especially in the winter.
 In overly wet soil, the plants can face fungal rots.
 Lavender especially likes rocky or sandy soils, and it doesn't like overly fertilized soil.

 A little pruning helps your lavender plants grow well.
 Deadhead the lavender blooms once they start to fade in the summer to renew the plant and encourage a second flowering.
 Younger stems produce more fragrant, beautiful flowers on lavender plants.
 Once your lavender is two years old, start pruning the older, woody stems.
 Use sanitized pruning shears to cut one-third of those woody stems off of the plant to encourage new growth.

 If you live in a cold or humid climate, it's best to keep lavender in pots and move them indoors in the winter.
 When keeping the plants indoors, place them near a south-facing window to allow as much light as possible.